UniStor/virtiofs/.graph/@wiki/readme.md

 guide: https://www.tauceti.blog/posts/qemu-kvm-share-host-directory-with-vm-with-virtio/

-# Virt-manager
+# Test:
-- test: works!
+- status: works!
 I was able to use this guide to share a folder using Virt-Manager gui to configure it!

 # virsh
 - test: todo